Pediatric Orthopedic Surgeons treating Leg Muscle Strain

 • Nonsteroidal anti-inflammatory drugs (NSAIDs): Over-the-counter medications such as ibuprofen or naproxen can help relieve pain and reduce swelling.

-• Physical therapy: In some cases, physical therapy may be necessary to help individuals regain strength and mobility in the
+• Physical therapy: In some cases, physical therapy may be necessary to help individuals regain strength and mobility.

 Why Choose Medical City Children’s Orthopedics and Spine Specialists